davegarvey/bumper/README.md

 - Check commit format with conventional commits specification
 - Verify CI permissions and branch protection rules
-- Test locally with `bump --no-push` for debugging
+- Test locally with `bump` for debugging (pushing is disabled by default)

 ## For AI Users